zhenkewu/baker/README.md

 Platform
 ---------
-The `baker` package is compatible with OSX, Linux and Windows systems, each requiring slightly different setups as described below.
+The `baker` package is compatible with OSX, Linux and Windows systems, each requiring a slightly different setup as described below.
 The major differences are how to install JAGS 3.4.0, and let R know where to find it, as well as how to install `rjags` package to run JAGS 3.4.0.
 Currently all programs are written to be compatible with JAGS 3.4.0.
 We will modify our code to be compatible with a latest version of JAGS 4.x (released Jan 16, 2016) soon.

-Please contact the maintainer or chat by clicking the `gitter` button at the top of this README file.
+If you need a help to speed up installation and analysis, please contact the maintainer or chat by clicking the `gitter` button at the top of this README file.

 - Mac OSX 10.11 El Capitan, or Linux on High Performance Computing facilities (use JAGS 3.4.0).
     - Install JAGS 3.4.0
     - Download [here](https://www.dropbox.com/sh/90wzl0pjc7umo29/AAAWq0EP45b3FK8ogJerI8mZa?dl=0), unzip and copy the `rjags` folder to your R library folder (might be in `/Users/Tyler/Library/R/3.2/library`).
 The folder contains compiled `rjags` (3-14) package for the OSX or Linux system.

     - If package `ks` cannot be loaded due to failure of loading package `rgl`, follow the following steps:
           + install X11 by going [here](http://xquartz.macosforge.org/trac/wiki/X112.7.7);
           + `install.packages("http://download.r-forge.r-project.org/src/contrib/rgl_0.95.1200.tar.gz",repo=NULL,type="source")`